raihanromi/WishList_MERN/README.md

 3. Removing from Wishlist:
 * If you change your mind or your wish has been fulfilled, you can remove it from the wishlist.
 * Click on the "Remove" button next to your wish item to delete it from the list.

-4. Sharing:
-* You can share this project with your friends and family so they can also add their wishes to the list.

 # Technologies Used